Research Associate II - CAR T Cell Therapy

-- Meticulous attention to detail and accuracy in lab work as well as accurate record keeping, and lab documentation is a must.
+- Meticulous attention to detail and accuracy in lab work as well as accurate recordkeeping and lab documentation are a must.

 Preferred education experience and skills:

-- Coursework and/or hands-on experience in cellular immunology and standard good laboratory practices (GLP) desired.
+- Hands-on experience with cellular immunology and standard good laboratory practices (GLP) desired.

 - As a condition of employment, City of Hope requires staff to comply with all state and federal vaccination mandates.